Are you thinking of adding sound effects to your podcast? Wondering where to find the best podcast sound effects?

 Think about your favorite movie, TV show, or YouTube channel.
 It probably uses music and sound effects to enhance the story and add personality.
 You can add the same production value to your show with the right podcast sound effects.

 Podcast sound effects can be anything: simple notes, little riffs, background noises (like cities or crowds), or even full songs.
-Sometimes a short, gentle song is all you need to add emphasis or help your audience identify a transition.
+Sometimes a short, gentle music track is all you need to add emphasis or help your audience identify a transition.

 In this article, we tell you everything you need to know about podcast sound effects and help you understand how to add them to your episodes.